Picture of a FID

 h nmr problem solving examples

-Fill out the values in the 1 H NMR table given below for the indicated hydrogens in the following compound.
+Draw the expected 1 H NMR spectrum for the following compound.

 h nmr problem solving examples